Christian Petzold (composer): Life

-He was born in Weißig near Königstein in 1677; the exact date of birth is unknown.
+Petzold was born in Weißig near Königstein at some stage in 1677; his exact date of birth is unknown.

-From 1703 Petzold worked as an organist at St. Sophia (Sophienkirche) in Dresden, and in 1709 he became court chamber composer and organist.
+From 1703, he worked as an organist at St. Sophia (Sophienkirche) in Dresden, and in 1709 he became court chamber composer and organist.
 He led an active musical life, giving concert tours that took him as far as Paris (1714) and Venice (1716).
-In 1720 he wrote a piece for the consecration of the new Silbermann organ at St. Sophia, and he performed a similar task at Rötha, near Leipzig, where another Silbermann organ was built.
-Petzold was also active as a teacher.
+In 1720, he wrote a piece for the consecration of the new Silbermann organ at St. Sophia, and he performed a similar task at Rötha, near Leipzig, where another Silbermann organ was built.
+He was also active as a teacher.
 His pupils included Carl Heinrich Graun.

 Petzold died on 25 May 1733 and was buried three days later.
 His cause of death was recorded in the Dresden Kirchenwochenzettel as "Steckfluß" (choking rheum).
-The exact date of Petzold's death was given by the Dresden court musician Johann Samuel Kaÿser, who on 27 May 1733 petitioned for Petzold's position as organist in the St. Sophia.
-As is well known, Wilhelm Friedemann Bach was appointed in Petzold's place, while the Italian composer Giovanni Alberto Ristori became the court organist.
+The precise date of his death was given by the Dresden court musician Johann Samuel Kaÿser in an application (written two days after Petzold had died) seeking Petzold's position as organist in St. Sophia.
+Instead, Wilhelm Friedemann Bach was appointed in Petzold's place at the church, while the Italian-born composer Giovanni Alberto Ristori succeeded Petzold at the Dresden court.